Nancy, France: History

 Following the failure of both Emperor Joseph I and Emperor Charles VI to produce a son and heir, the Pragmatic Sanction of 1713 left the throne to the latter's next child.
 This turned out to be a daughter, Maria Theresa of Austria.
 In 1736, Emperor Charles arranged her marriage to Duke François of Lorraine, who reluctantly agreed to exchange his ancestral lands for the Grand Duchy of Tuscany.

-The exiled Polish king Stanislaus I (Stanisław Leszczyński in Polish), father-in-law of the French king Louis XV, was then given the vacant duchy of Lorraine.
+The exiled Polish king Stanislaus (Stanisław Leszczyński in Polish), father-in-law of the French king Louis XV, was then given the vacant duchy of Lorraine.
 Under his nominal rule, Nancy experienced growth and a flowering of Baroque culture and architecture.
 Stanislaus oversaw the construction of Place Stanislaus, a major square and development connecting the old medieval with a newer part of the city.
 On the south side of the Place Stanislaus is the Hôtel de Ville, which was completed in 1755.
 Upon Stanislaus' death in February 1766, Lorraine and Barrois became a regular government of the Kingdom of France.
 A parlement for Lorraine and Barrois was established in Nancy in 1776.

 As unrest surfaced within the French Armed Forces during the French Revolution, a full-scale mutiny, known as the Nancy affair, took place in Nancy in the latter part of summer 1790.
 A few units loyal to the government laid siege to the town and shot or imprisoned the mutineers.